 After 10:00 AM on December 24th, the POWs were taken to the train station.
 The POWs saw that the station had been hit by bombings and that the cars they were to board had bullet holes in them from strafing.
 180 to 200 were packed into steel boxcars with four guards.
 The doors of the boxcars were kept closed and the heat in the cars was terrible.
 Ten to fifteen POWs rode on the roofs of the cars along with two guards.
 The guards told these POWs that it was okay to wave to the American planes.

 On December 25th, the POWs disembarked at San Fernando, La Union, at 2:00 AM and walked two kilometers to a schoolyard on the southern outskirts of the barrio.
 From December 25th until the 26th.
 The POWs were held in a schoolhouse.
-On the morning of December 26th, the POWs were marched to a beach.
+On the morning of the 26th, the POWs were marched to a beach where they spent two days.
 During this time the prisoners were allowed one handful of rice and a canteen of water.
 The heat from the sun was so bad that men drank seawater and died.
+The remaining prisoners boarded onto the Brazil Maru and were held in three different holds.
+The ship had been used to haul cattle and the POWs were held in the same stalls that the cattle had been held in.
+In the lower hold, the POWs were lined up in companies of 108 men.
+Each man had four feet of space.
+Men who attempted to get fresh air by climbing the ladders were shot by the guards.

 The daily routine for the POWs on the ship was to have six men climb out of the hold.
 Once on deck, they used ropes to pull up the dead and also pull up the human waste in buckets.
 Afterward, the men on deck would lower ten buckets containing rice, soup, and tea.
 During the night of December 30th, the POWs heard the sound of depth charges exploding in the water.